-The Laboratory has six water supply wells for on-site distribution of potable water, five of which were active during 2020.
+The Laboratory has six water supply wells for on-site distribution of potable water, three of which were active during 2021.
 As required by NYSDOH regulations, BNL monitors the potable wells regularly for bacteria, inorganics, organics, and pesticides.
 The Laboratory also voluntarily monitors drinking water supplies for radiological contaminants yearly.
 Tables 3-5 and 3-6 provide potable water supply monitoring data.
-With the exception of a lead action level exceedance in August, BNL's drinking water and the supply and distribution system were in compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2020.
+BNL's drinking water and the supply and distribution system were in full compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2021.